pedasmith/ExtractData/SimpleExportBingMapsCollection/Assets/_Work_List.md

 ### Big items

-Menus + Help system + Version check
-Privacy blocks so I can make screen shots with confidential information blocked out
+Privacy blocks so I can make screen shots with confidential information blocked out.
+Or remove them all, since I've can use my Shipwreck account?

 ### Clean up reminders
-Remove the "debug" button
-Check all code TODO: and DBG: and here!here cmments.
+Check all code TODO: and DBG: and here!here comments.
+AS of 2025-09-02 19:50, there are none!

-### Convert ypid and sid
+### Medium and small items

+Remove the tab!
+Just have Extract be the norm, and then overlay a developer or help as needed.

-Update Ypid cache to use the "right" directory
+2025-09-02: DONE: Update Ypid cache to use the "right" directory.
+2025-09-02: DONE: Added HTML with Simple.css from https://simplecss.org/ (and tipped him!)
+2025-09-01: DONE: Menus + Help system + Version check
+2025-09-01: DONE: Remove the "debug" button
+2025-09-01: DONE: The app icon in the title bar is wrong?

 2025-09-01: DONE: Additional output: Markdown.
 And it saves "all the data"
 2025-09-01: DONE: UX for the extract.
 Normally it's super fast but converting the ypid takes time